A worked example of using Integration Data Actions with Flow

 This topic provides an example of how Integration Flow Service Data Actions can be used to retrieve and work with data in Flow.

-In this example, a flow is built in the flow canvas that allows users to save, query, load, and delete data to and from a simple database in Integration.
+In this example, a Flow is built in the Flow canvas that allows users to save, query, load, and delete data to and from a simple database in Integration.

 Integration setup